 Color complexity is simplified in photography.
 The sensor averages the color in a way that doesn’t pick up the same color richness our eyes observe.
 For instance, the skin color in photographs often lack the undertones of cool blues and greens one can observe in life.
 I find that often I see undertones of the complimentary color in the shadow side of a form in observation, but this is totally absent in the photograph.

 Although throughout my art education, I was only allowed to work from observation, I am not near as dogmatic.
 I enjoy working from observation, but sometimes it simply isn’t practical.
+You can click here to see some amazing boston wedding photographers.
 So hear are some tips if you are painting and drawing using photography: